Empathy Map: Developing Understanding In Corporate Learning and Project Management

 3. Create the Empathy Map: Draw a four-quadrant template on a whiteboard or use a digital tool.
 Label the quadrants as “Says,” “Thinks,” “Feels,” and “Does.”

-4. Populate the Empathy Map: Collaboratively fill in each quadrant with relevant information based on the insights gathered.
-Use sticky notes or markers to capture key statements, thoughts, emotions, and behaviors.
+4. Populate the Empathy Map: Collaboratively fill each quadrant with relevant information based on the insights gathered.
+Use sticky notes or markers to capture critical statements, thoughts, emotions, and behaviors.

-5. Analyze and Synthesize: Look for patterns, connections, or contradictions within the empathy map to gain a holistic understanding of the target audience.
+5. Analyze and Synthesize: Look for patterns, connections, or contradictions within the empathy map to understand the target audience holistically.

 6. Iterate and Refine: Continuously update and refine the empathy map as new insights emerge or the project progresses.